Noam Bramson

 Noam Bramson (born December 13, 1969) is an American politician from the state of New York.
-He was the mayor of New Rochelle, New York, and has served since being appointed in January 2006 to complete the unexpired term of Mayor Timothy C. Idoni.
+He was the mayor of New Rochelle, New York, appointed in January 2006 to complete the unexpired term of Mayor Timothy C. Idoni.
 Bramson was reelected in 2011 with 79% of the vote.

 Prior to becoming mayor, Bramson served for ten years on the New Rochelle City Council as a representative of the Fifth City District.
 In 2013 Bramson was nominated by the Westchester County Democratic Party to be its candidate for Westchester County Executive against incumbent Republican Rob Astorino.

 Early life and education

 Bramson was born to a Jewish family in New Rochelle, New York.
 He is a first-generation American.
 Bramson's Polish-born parents were refugees during World War II who met in Israel in the 1950s, married, and moved to the United States.

 In 1987, Bramson went to Harvard University, where he completed his undergraduate degree in three years, and then received a master's degree in Public Policy.
 Bramson was chosen to give a student address at his Harvard's commencement in 1990.